jenkinsci/octopusdeploy-plugin/readme.md

 ## Autocomplete ##
 Some entry fields, like Project and Environment support auto-completion, pulling a list of names to choose from from the OctopusDeploy server.

+## Octopus variables ##
+As of 1.4.0, this plugin can set Octopus variables for use in deployment.

+## Multi tenant support ##
+As of 1.5.0, this plugin can submit a Tenant to the deployment step for use in Octopus' multi-tenant mode.